Service Definitions

 }

-In addition to method calls, you can also pass values to properties.
-Adding an element to an array is also supported, but you need to enclose it in quotes to avoid colliding with the NEON syntax:
+In addition to method calls, values can also be assigned to properties.
+Adding elements to arrays is also supported, which requires enclosing the array access in quotes to avoid conflicts with NEON syntax:

 services: